Battle of Gniew: October 1

 Gustavus Adolphus then executed a massive assault and ordered his infantry to approach on the Polish positions on the hills.
 The Swedes marched through the bushes, in addition, hid behind branches, and later with a fierce assault, entered the hill and killed the Polish soldiers positioned there.
-They were, however, immediately fired at by another Polish regiment a distance away, whereof they began digging entrenchments to initiate a Polish counter assault. — The point of entry was chosen very well, bushes and branches provided an hidden entrance to the hill where the Poles had not dug any entrenchments.
+They were, however, immediately fired at by another Polish regiment a distance away, whereof they began digging entrenchments to initiate a Polish counter assault. — The point of entry was chosen very well, bushes and branches provided a hidden entrance to the hill where the Poles had not dug any entrenchments.
 After some struggle, the remaining Polish infantry and riders on the hill were beaten back and started to rout.
-The Poles then carried out a counter assault consisted of hussars, which managed to drive the first line of the Swedes from the hill, but was later repulsed by the second one.
+The Poles then carried out a counter assault consisting of hussars, which managed to drive the first line of the Swedes from the hill, but was later repulsed by the second line.
 The Polish cavalry retreated in disorder and the Swedes re-entered and continued their digging of entrenchments.
 Polish infantry renewed an attack on the Swedes which lasted for about two hours, hence the Poles had to retreat due to the lack of gunpowder.
 On the night of October 1, the Poles set fire to the farm Ciepłe.
 Taking advantage of the darkness, the Poles later left their entrenchments of the corridor, and the siege was then finally lifted.
 Gustavus then reinforced the castle garrison and boats were sent in with stocks.
 Neither side moved against each other and the battle ended.

 The Swedish losses that day were counted to 30 men killed.
 The Polish casualties were higher, with about 500 dead and three standards lost.
 Sigismund then marched against Gdańsk to protect it from returning to the Swedes and the opportunity to obtain the gunpowder.